OlgaRyb/pgFMU/README.md

 # Installation

+1. Clone or download the project.
+2. Open your PostgreSQL client.
+3. Run:
+CREATE EXTENSION pgFMU;

 # Prerequisites:
 1. A Linux-based distribution, with Kernel 3.19 or higher (tested on Ubuntu 16.04), with superuser permissions.
 2. Basic development tools: make, gcc, g++